Do You Have Unfiled Tax Returns?

 What if the IRS has already filed a substitute return on your behalf?

-For anyone with IRS tax issues, filing back tax returns is one of the most effective tools for reaching a resolution.
+For anyone with IRS tax issues, filing back tax returns is one of the most effective ways for reaching a resolution.
 Compliance is a first step in reaching any agreement with the IRS.

 However, if not done correctly, filing or amending returns can create more problems and an even bigger tax bill.